Title IX/Sexual Harassment

 Confidential Resources

-To speak with someone at Manhattan College on a confidential basis, the following options are available (to students only) free of charge:
+To speak with someone at Manhattan University on a confidential basis, the following options are available (to students only) free of charge:

-• Counselors in the Manhattan College Counseling Center
+• Counselors in the Manhattan University Counseling Center

 Miguel Hall, Room 501 (access through the northern stairwell)